RSNet: A Light Framework for The Detection of SAR Ship Detection: PROPOSED METHOD

 Element-wise multiplication structure inside StarNet \cite{ma2024rewrite} which is an advanced deep learning architecture that enhances model representation.
 By fusing features from different subspaces with element-wise multiplication at each layer, it expands implicit feature dimensions without significantly increasing parameters.
 Fig. \ref{fig:fig2} illustrates this process in the neck section, showing the initial concatenation of the feature map before inputting it into Star module, along with the computational flow involved.

 The calculation process of Star block is explained below.
-The Star block receives an input feature map $x_{in}$ with dimensions \(C\times H^{\prime}\times W^{\prime}\), where $C$ is the number of channels, and $H^{\prime}$ and $W^{\prime}$ are the height and width of the feature map, respectively. \begin{itemize} \item First, a depthwise convolution is applied to the input feature map \(x_{in}\), and \(W_k\) is th convolution kernel for the k-th channel:
+The Star block receives an input feature map $x_{in}$ with dimensions \(C\times H^{\prime}\times W^{\prime}\), where $C$ is the number of channels, and $H^{\prime}$ and $W^{\prime}$ are the height and width of the feature map, respectively. \begin{itemize} \item First, a depthwise convolution is applied to the input feature map \(x_{in}\), and \(W_k\) is th convolution kernel for the k-th channel: \item Next, $1\times1$ convolution layers are used to transform features, producing two feature maps: